"Making a Better Writer, Not Just Better Writing"

 Developmental Editing ($.0095 per word)

 Developmental editing hones the big-picture components of your writing like theme, organization, point of view, characterization, and plot.
 Developmental edits are best for early drafts, as implementing them requires extensive revisions and deletions.
-They skip over grammatical and punctuation issues since many of the sentence around them will likely change anyway.
+They skip over grammatical and punctuation issues since many of the sentences around them will likely change anyway.

 A completed developmental edit will include in-line comments and a detailed editorial letter describing the biggest areas of concern and suggesting larger-scale revisions and deletions.
 I will point out both things that are working well in your writing and things that aren't.